 Apply for a low interest loan

-You can apply for a no or low interest loan if you're on a low income and need money for essentials, like a fridge or car repairs.
+You can apply for a no interest loan if you're on a low income and need money for essentials, like a fridge.

 Advanced Centrelink payment